Contents

 Plus, focusing on maintaining the condition of the property means your tenants are more comfortable and see that you care about keeping up the quality of their living conditions.

-That leads to happier, long-term tenants.
+Which leads to happier, long-term tenants.

-4 Types of rental property inspections
+6 Types of rental inspections

 There are a few different ways you can do inspections.